bazelbuild/bazel/site/docs/install-windows.md

 # <a name="windows"></a>Installing Bazel on Windows

-Supported Windows platforms:
+Supported Windows platforms (64-bit editions only):

-*   64 bit Windows 7 or higher, or equivalent Windows Server versions.
+*   Windows 7 or newer
+*   Windows Server 2008 or newer

 _Check
 <a href="https://msdn.microsoft.com/en-us/library/windows/desktop/ms724832(v=vs.85).aspx">Microsoft's
 Operating System Version table</a> to see if your OS is supported._

-### 1. Install prerequisites (if not already installed)
+### Step 1: Install prerequisites (if not already installed)

 *   Python 2.7 or later.